 What You Can Expect from Hotels in the Algarve

 Wherever you stay on the Algarve, you're in store for high-end guest amenities like:

-• (I'll say it again) Great service, from servers and maids to concierges and managers
+a swimming pool (sometimes indoors as well as outdoor); a sophisticated spa (even if it's petite); fast wifi connections; (I'll say it again) great service, from servers and maids to concierges and managers.

 The Algarve’s Culinary Bounty

 The Algarve is a paradise for travelers who love seafood and the Mediterranean diet.
 The freshness of the local fish and seafood is unsurpassed.
 Simplicity reigns with just a dash of lemon and the finest olive oil.
 (With this quality, who needs sauce?)
 The flavor of the local produce is superlative, too.
 Just try the local oranges.

 And there's high-end dining here on the Algarve.
 Local chefs have trained in some of the world's top dining establishments.
 Presently there are three one-star and two two-star Michelin restaurants in the region, like the restaurant at Vila Joya.